My Job Sucks and I Don't Know What Makes Me Happy

-At the end of a work day I'm probably exhausted and ready to zone-out in the garden.
+At the end of a workday, I'm probably exhausted and ready to zone out in the garden.
 Would I say I'm "happy" at that point?
 Maybe, maybe not.
-But regardless of other factors influencing my mood in that moment, I could still say that I feel full-filled from a full day's work.
+But regardless of other factors influencing my mood in that moment, I could still say that I feel fulfilled from a full day's work.
 It's that sense of contentedness that stems from achievement and contribution.

 Yet I still find so much fulfillment in my days.
 After my client work when I’m out in the garden tending to my flock of hens.
 Or, when I find a great vintage bargain at an estate sale.
 These are fulfilling experiences.
 My attention is transfixed by their moments.
 Their results are tangible and savory.
 They require me to be fully present and they call upon something that I have to offer: my prowess, my compassion, or my wisdom gained from mistakes made.

-So when we're facing a tough career decision and ask ourselves, “Will this decision make me happy?” or “Is this the right decision?”, we are setting ourselves up for a brick wall of indecision.
-We are asking the wrong questions because happiness is fickle, elusive, and often times comes attached with pain.
+So when we're facing a tough career decision and ask ourselves, “Will this decision make me happy?” or “Is this the right decision?” we are setting ourselves up for a brick wall of indecision.
+We are asking the wrong questions because happiness is fickle, elusive, and often times comes attached to pain.

 In a 2015 Harvard Business Review article, authors Andre Spicer and Carl Cederstrom wrote, “The pursuit of happiness may not be wholly effective, but it doesn’t really hurt, right?
 Wrong.
 Ever since the 18th century, people have been pointing out that the demand to be happy brings with it a heavy burden, a responsibility that can never be perfectly fulfilled.
 Focusing on happiness can actually make us feel less happy.”